 9/10.
 Plunder the silver!
 Plunder the gold!
 There is no end to the stores; there is an abundance of every precious thing.

 10/11.
-Empty!
-Laid waste and devastated!
-The heart melts, knees buckle, searing pain is in all loins, and their faces have all turned ashen!
+Desolation, and emptiness, and devastation!
+The heart melts, knees buckle, searing pain is in all loins, and their faces have all turned ashen.

 11/12.
 Where is the lions’ den and the pasture for the young lions, where the lion and lioness and the young lion walked?
 Nothing made them afraid.